Do Chelated Minerals Perform Better than Non-chelated Minerals?

 Chelates prevent trace minerals from interacting with certain feed components and other minerals in the horse’s body.
 Because of their enhanced bioavailability, at least a 33% reduction in supplement rates is possible compared with inorganic minerals.
 Interestingly, this reduction rate doesn’t compromise performance.

 However – not all chelates are created equal.
 Some chelated minerals are more bioavailable than others.
-Yikes!
+Who knew!

 How environmentally friendly are my horse’s mineral supplements?
 Are They Necessary and Do Chelated Minerals Perform Better?